alexxcons/alexxcons.github.io/_posts/2020-06-04-hello-world.md

 tags: intro
 comments: true
 ---
-Actually I just want to test if stuff works at all :)
+Actually I just want to test if stuff works at all .. seems to be fine :)

-Many thanks to AndreLDM for permitting me to use the code of [his blog](https://andreldm.com){:target="_blank"} as a base!
+Many thanks to AndreLDM for poitning me to the sources of [his blog](https://andreldm.com){:target="_blank"} and settings things up!